fenago/learn-java-12-programming/lab_guide/Lab_5.md

 except the [PrintStream] class, should be intuitively familiar to you.
 So, we will discuss here only the [PrintStream] class.

-Reader and Writer classes and their subclasses {#reader-and-writer-classes-and-their-subclasses .header-title}
+Reader and Writer classes and their subclasses
 ----------------------------------------------

 As we mentioned several times already, [Reader] and